“What to Do if Your IP Has Been Banned?”

 The function of an IP address is simple but efficient, and it takes place in the background whenever you connect to the Internet.

 Now you know what an IP address is and how it works.
 As said, based on your IP address, the target server receives your request and grant permission to access the content.
 But what if you are accessing the content from a region where the content that you are trying to access is restricted?
-The target server identifies your IP address and accesses your physical location information; if not included in the desired region, it will block your IP address and keep you out from the server.
+The target server identifies your IP address and accesses your physical location information; if not included in the desired region, it will block your IP address and keep you out of the server.

 The only option to bypass such a filter is using a proxy server.